Hijack the Seas: Tsunami

 Æsubrand accepted a bowl from Bodil without comment.

-Just down the road, there was a mostly intact teashop, which it looked like they’d raided for supplies.
+There was a mostly intact teashop down the road, which I guessed they’d raided for supplies.
 In place of the pot, a dull brass kettle with enough dings and scratches to bear witness to a long life of teamaking was plopped onto the small fire while the bowls finished being passed about.

 It surprised me despite the good smells that had woken me up.
 “How did you make this?”
 I asked as Bodil handed me a bowl and spoon.